 Rasar teaches students from many different cultures and works in music therapy in the community with people from different cultures.
 Exploring the humility needed for using multicultural music and an awareness of the complexity of issues involved has become an integral part of her clinical work and her presentations at regional and national music therapy conferences along with anger management and harmonica research.
 She likes to integrate music from the cultures of her patients in her clinical work and has become especially interested in kalimba and steel pan music in this past decade.
 She is a frequent presenter on topics related to Gerontology and music due to her research at the Syverson Lutheran Home and received a state award for her volunteer work there.
-She received the local Jefferson Award for her volunteer work in the community at the Northwest Regional Juvenile Detention Center, Eau Claire County Jail, Sacred Heart Hospital, River Pines/River Prairie and Chippewa Manor Nursing Home and Retirement Community several times weekly for the past 31 years, having been nominated by the school staff at the juvenile detention center.
+She received the local Jefferson Award for her volunteer work in the community at the Northwest Regional Juvenile Detention Center, Eau Claire County Jail, Sacred Heart Hospital, River Pines/River Prairie and Chippewa Manor Nursing Home and Retirement Community several times weekly over a period of 31 years, having been nominated by the school staff at the juvenile detention center.
 She is now in her 33rd year of volunteering there.

-Lee Anna has engaged in research on the use of harmonicas in health and in November 2020 created 3 new prototypes of medical harmonicas with her research partner in Canada, John Schaman, M. D. They presented a continuing ed session in March 2021 at a music therapy conference which reviewed harmonica research and advocated for a way to dose the effectiveness of harmonica by using respiratory inductance plethysmograpy.
+Lee Anna has engaged in research on the use of harmonicas in health and in November 2020 created 3 new prototypes of medical harmonicas with her research partner in Canada, John Schaman, M. D. They presented a continuing ed session in March 2021 at a music therapy conference which reviewed harmonica research and advocated for a way to dose the effectiveness of harmonica by using respiratory inductance plethysmography.
 Here is a link to a podcast with them from August 2020: https://anchor.fm/schamanmd/episodes/When-a-Medical-Problem-Meets-a-Musical-Solution-ehu9hm .
-Lee Anna has presented many conference sessions for continuing ed over the past few years on different aspects of ethical issues related to culturally respectful presentation of diverse music, including at the national and regional music therapy conferences this last year with 7 colleagues representing different cultures and roles/experiences joining her for the sessions.
+Lee Anna has presented many conference sessions for continuing ed in recent years on different aspects of ethical issues related to culturally respectful presentation of diverse music, including at the national and regional music therapy conferences with up to 7 colleagues representing different cultures and roles/experiences joining her.

 At the university level Rasar received the Max Schoenfeld Distinguished Professor Award and the Excellence in Mentoring Research, Scholarship and Creative Activity Award in 2022.
 She has received a Diversity Fellowship, served as a UW – System Teaching Scholar and Teaching Fellow, won a Student Advocacy Award, the American Ethnic Coordinating Office Distinctive Service Award, a Student Recognition Award for excellence in teaching/advising and acceptance and understanding of the individual needs of students with disabilities, and an Excellence in Service Award.
 One of her websites won the StudyWeb Academic Excellence Award as a featured site for “one of the best educational resources on the Web”.
 She is a member of Phi Beta Kappa, Pi Kappa Lambda, Mu Phi Epsilon, Phi Kappa Phi, Kappa Delta Epsilon, and Chi Delta Phi.

 Rasar works in music therapy private practice and is also an employee of Western Wisconsin Music in Medicine.
 She began her career at the Children’s Hospital in New Orleans and then worked with Therapy Associates of Louisiana, starting music therapy programs in over 30 hospitals in the New Orleans area.
 She was chosen by Ft.
 Hood to help design therapeutic programming for their staff and families after the shooting there and presented anger management sessions at the Super Max prison in Colorado and also presented music therapy sessions and designed programming for a privately owned state prison with specialty units for chemotherapy, dialysis, hospice, and TB-M. Lee Anna did a Fellowship in NMT through the Robert F. Unkefer Academy of Neurologic Music Therapists.
 She holds certifications in infant stimulation, clinical indicators of mental health disturbance in the first 18 months of life, neuromuscular disorders, trauma, sensory integration, prison ministry, and has done post-graduate work at Harvard Medical School and in the field of music and neuroscience.
 Her web sites make useful information on her topics of interest available to the general public.
 Refer to CV to view the web sites.

-Rasar enjoys volunteering, gardening, cooking, and playing music, including in a local flute ensemble and as a section leader and board member for the Chippewa Valley Concert Band in addition to performing in her volunteer work.
+Rasar enjoys volunteering, gardening, cooking, and playing music, having performed in a local flute ensemble and as a section leader and board member for the Chippewa Valley Concert Band in addition to performing in her volunteer work.